-Under this project, an additional 72 clients, 30 males and 42 females, were identified and treated.
-FRC provided 222 individual counselling sessions for 38 clients, 268 medical sessions for 62 clients, and 168 physiotherapy sessions for 43 clients, along with reintegrating them into their communities.
+Under this project, additional 72 new clients, 30 males and 42 females were identified and treated.
+FRC provided 222 individual counselling sessions for 38 clients, 268 medical sessions for 62 clients and 168 physiotherapy sessions for 43 clients and reintegrated them into their communities.
 20 clinics were conducted to provide medical and physiotherapy services.
 31 clients were referred to obtain further medical care.